cse403-lets-schedule/lets-schedule/profile/README.md

 - **Backend:** Start a server with the command `$ rails server` and begin sending HTTP requests to specified port
 - **Frontend:** Launch an Android emulator or connect a device, then run `npx react-native start` to start the Metro server.
 Once it is started, type `a` to install the app on the connected Android device.
+For information on how to use the app, see [the wiki](https://github.com/lets-schedule/lets-schedule-frontend/wiki).

 ## Functional operational use cases
 - **Backend:**